Difference Hierarchies for $nT$ $\tau$-Functions: Introduction.

-\section{Introduction}
+\section{Introduction.}

-Recently there has been much interest in discrete integrable systems, difference equations with many conserved quantities, in the context of cluster algebras.
-(See for instance \cite{MR2452184}, \cite{MR2551179}.)
-In particular the $T$-system and its reduction the $Q$-system has been studied in great detail, with applications in representation theory and combinatorics.
-It is known that the $T$- and $Q$-systems are discrete Hirota equations.
+There has recently been much interest in discrete integrable systems, difference equations with many conserved quantities, in the context of, for instance, cluster algebras (see \cite{MR2452184}, \cite{MR2551179}, \cite{MR2773889}), or statistical physics (see \cite{MR2773889}).
+In particular, the $T$-system and its reduction, the $Q$-system has been studied in great detail, with applications in representation theory and combinatorics.
+It is known that the $T$- and $Q$-systems are discrete Hirota equations, \cite{MR2773889}.

-Now experience in the general theory of integrable systems has shown that Hirota equations don't occur in isolation: they are found to appear in families, forming hierarchies of compatible equations.
-Also experience shows that such integrable hierarchies are attached to representation theoretic data.
-For instance, the KP hierarchy corresponds to the principal construction of the basic representation of the infinite matrix group $GL_{\infty}$.
-The KdV hierarchy, a reduction of the KP hierarchy, is similarly related to $LSL_{2}$, the loop group of $sl_{2}$. $LSL_{2}$ is a subgroup of $GL_{\infty}$.
+Experience in the general theory of integrable systems has shown that Hirota equations do not occur in isolation: they are found to appear in families, forming hierarchies of compatible equations.
+Experience also shows that such integrable hierarchies are attached to representation theoretic data.
+For instance, the KP hierarchy{ (see e.g., \cite{MR1736222}, \cite{Sa:KPinfDymGr}, \cite{KaPe:LectinfwedgMKP})} corresponds to the principal construction of the basic representation of the infinite matrix group $GL_{\infty}$\footnote{ Actually, a central extension of a completion of $GL_{\infty}$ is what is needed for KP.
+In this introduction, for expository purposes, we will usually ignore these details.}.
+The KdV hierarchy, a reduction of the KP hierarchy, is similarly related to the loop group of $SL_{2}$, denoted $LSL_{2}$, which is a subgroup of $GL_{\infty}$.

-It is then a natural question to ask whether the $T$-system and the $Q$-system are part of more general hierarchies of difference equations, and whether one can give a representation theoretic construction of these hierarchies.
-The aim of this paper is to show that the answer to both questions is positive.
-There are both $T$ and $Q$ hierachies of which the $T$ and $Q$ systems are the simplest members.
-Furthermore, these hierarchies are also attached to $GL_{\infty}$ and $LSL_{2}$ in the same way as for the KP and KdV case: we propose the slogan: ``$T$ is to $Q$ as KP is to KdV''.
+It is then a natural question to ask whether the $T$-system and the $Q$-system are part of more general hierarchies of difference equations, and whether one can give a representation theoretic construction of these hierarchies.\footnote{There are various types of $Q$-systems and $T$-systems, but in this paper we will restrict to $T$-systems and $Q$-systems of type $A$ and generalizations of these.} The first aim of this paper is to show that the answer to both questions is positive.
+There are two hierarchies of difference equations of which the $T$- and $Q$-systems are the simplest members.
+Furthermore, these hierarchies are also attached to representation theoretic data: for the $T$ and $Q$ system we have (central extensions of) an infinite matrix group $GL_{\infty}^{(2)}$ and a subgroup isomorphic to $LGL_{2}$ acting on 2-component fermionic Fock space, and these systems are related in very much the same way as the KP and KdV hierarchies: we propose the slogan: ``$T$ is to $Q$ as KP is to KdV''.